unahouExosite/docs/portals/README.md

 ### Authentication

-Some API endpoints require a Portals email and password combination for authentication.
+Some API endpoints require a Portals email and password also username and password to combination for authentication.
 These are passed using basic access authentication.
 See this link for details about this method of authentication:

 http://en.wikipedia.org/wiki/Basic_access_authentication